Obligations of Persons That Are Not QST Registrants

 Generic terms

 If you use generic terms on your bills (for example, “daily special No. 1” or “table d'hôte No. 2”), you must keep a copy of your menus and other similar documents.
-The copies you keep must describe the food and beverages that go with the terms used (do not use the term “various” in the description) and provide the applicable prices and the dates the prices apply.
+The copies you keep must describe the food and beverages that go with the terms used and provide the prices and the dates the prices apply.
+This requirement does not apply to buffets.

 Keeping bills and supporting documents